bitbend/bitbend/README.md

 <h1 align="center">
   Hi There.
-We Are BitBend
+We Are DynaBend
 </h1>

 <div align="center">